Skip to content

 If you’re not sure which side of that line you’re on, map your current customer intake from first contact to first appointment.
 If you can’t describe it in five steps or fewer with a named tool at each step, fix the process first.
 The AI will be cheaper and more effective on the other side of that exercise.

-The most useful thing I can offer isn’t a tool recommendation — it’s an honest read on whether your current workflow is ready for one.
-If you’ve been pitched something and want a second opinion on whether it makes sense for your setup, that’s the conversation I’d start with.
+The most useful thing I can offer is not a tool recommendation.
+It is an honest read on whether your current workflow is ready for one.
+If you want the bigger owner-operator context first, start with the AI for small business page.
+If you have already been pitched something and want a second opinion on whether it makes sense for your setup, use the free audit.
+I will tell you what I would automate, what I would leave alone, and what questions I would ask the vendor before money changes hands.

 Related operator notes